 Today you can have your running style checked on a treadmill in many sports shops.

 Brooks Adrenaline GTS 21 is one of the best pronation running shoes.
 They are perfect for you who are looking for a running shoe that provides stability and support – and a smooth feeling.
 With GuideRails technology, the support that makes you avoid injuries is precisely provided.
 Because when necessary, GuideRails guides you and your foot to the most favorable position throughout the trip.
-GuideRails are integrated in the midsole.
+GuideRails are integrated with the midsole.
 Click on the image below for more information.

 Brooks Adrenaline GTS 21

 The Adrenaline is built on tried and true technologies Brooks has tweaked every few years.
 The Adrenaline and its neutral counterpart the Ghost are Brook’s bestselling trainers.
 The midsole in Adrenaline GTS is made of material that is 100% degradable.
-Thus, there is no “waste” in this product
+Thus, there is no “waste” in this product.